OliverStoll/WoT-IoT-Playground/frontend/README.md

 will be initialized with the given Web of Things devices.
 You can access and set their properties, call actions and subscribe to their events from another device.

-### Structure
+## Structure
-- resources: all image resources
+    resources:
+        External resources (images, icons..)
+    src:
-- src: main code directory
+        Main code directory
+        src/components:
-- src/components: code directory with the different components used in the React app
+            Directory with the different components used in the React app.
+            FileUpload.tsx:
+                Render the file upload component for the configuration and playbook file
+            LogRepresentation:
+                Render the log container to show the interaction between the devices.
+            ThingRepresentation:
+                Render the container to show the different devices and control them.

+        src/components/component_css:
-- src/components/component_css: directory with the .css files for styling
+            Directory with the .css files for the styling of the components.

 ## Requirements to run locally
 - Node